starfederation/datastar/sdk/ts/README.md

 Implements `../README.md` and exposes a ServerSentEventGenerator class that can be used to send datastar events to the client.

-Deno is used for building the npm package.
+Currently it only exposes an http1 server, if you want http2 I recommend you use a reverse proxy until http2 support is added.

-`deno run -A build.ts VERSION`
+Deno is used for building the npm package: `deno run -A build.ts VERSION`

 ## NodeJS